walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 Only one proximity session may be active per wallet.
 Always call `close()` when the journey leaves the screen; closing and cancellation are idempotent and every new session creates fresh engagement identifiers and ephemeral key material.

+A request with no returnable data ends in `ProximityState.NoData` without holder consent or key authorization.
+Its `exchange` identifies the final request;
+earlier exchanges may already have shared approved data.
+Use `ProximityReview.readerAuthenticationSummary` for the collapsed reader summary.
+The shared SDK accounts for whole-request coverage while preserving malformed, invalid, and revoked authentication warnings.
+Raw authentication entries remain available for detailed inspection.

 ## Persistence and encryption